-If Federico Schiavio had previously thought that Harrah's was an evil, false-speaking corporate beast, by the middle of 2004 those opinions were set in stone.
-Harrah's had acquired the "Horseshoe" brand name and the World Series of Poker, but it'd sure be a lot easier for them if a short-term deal could be worked out, bringing Schiavio on long enough to train other Harrah's staff.
 The problem was that the World Series of Poker software at Binion's was Schiavio's personal baby, and despite the fact that the data itself would have to transfer to the evil empire, Harrah's, Schiavio despised this predatory outsider.
-Besides that, Schaivio had an ace up his sleeve --- he now owned the wsop.com domain.
+Besides that, Schaivio had an ace up his sleeve -- he now owned the wsop.com domain.

 The arguments continue regarding issues such as trademark registration and protection.
-Should not Harrah's have been doing research into the sum total of intellectual properties owned by Binion's Horseshoe Casino?
-It appears that Harrah's did not learn about the gaps in Becky Behnen's intellectual-property holdings until --- at the earliest --- the second week of January, 2004.
+Shouldn't Harrah's have been doing research into the sum total of intellectual properties owned by Binion's Horseshoe Casino?
+It appears that Harrah's did not learn about the gaps in Becky Behnen's intellectual-property holdings until -- at the earliest -- the second week of January, 2004.
 That said, the deal between Harrah's and Behnen would not be finalized until March, meaning that during this time frame Harrah's may well have become aware of the problem, but wouldn't have had clear ownership anyway.

-All that changed in early January, 2004, and the two-month process of finalizing the deal began.
-The major things had been decided upon but innumerable fine points remained, including things such as Schiavio's own contracted consulting services to Binion's Horseshoe.
-Back in Part II, we reproduced part of an important January 19, 2004 e-mail from James Laura to Schiavio.
+All that changed in early January, 2004, when the two-month process of finalizing the deal began.
+The major issues had been decided but innumerable fine points remained, including things such as Schiavio's own contracted consulting services to Binion's Horseshoe.
+Back in Part 2, we reproduced part of an important January 19, 2004 e-mail from James Laura to Schiavio.
 Let's reprise the first paragraph from that telling communication:

 "Your working with Harrah's was brought up in the negotiations and they gave a name of someone for you to contact regarding the performing the job for the year end for Harrah's.
 Angie should have the name of the person to contact."